Microsoft OneNote: Mac

 On March 17, 2014, Microsoft released OneNote for Mac.
 It is compatible with OS X Mavericks and above and can be downloaded for free from the Mac App Store.

-The release of OneNote for Mac was part of Microsoft's broader strategy to make its Office suite more accessible across different platforms, and it marked the first time macOS users could use the app natively without third-party solutions.
+The release of OneNote for Mac was part of Microsoft's broader strategy to make its Office suite more accessible across different platforms.
 This move was seen as a response to the increasing number of users who were working on multiple devices, including those running macOS.
 By offering OneNote for free, Microsoft aimed to attract new users and integrate their note-taking service into the broader ecosystem of Microsoft Office applications.

 Version and licensing differences

 The desktop OneNote and OneNote for Windows 10 have different functionality and user interfaces, which also differ from the versions for other platforms.
 Compared to OneNote for Windows 10, the desktop OneNote has a full Office ribbon interface, features the most customization options, runs on multiple versions of Windows, and provides the possibility of local notebook support as opposed to OneDrive cloud storage; it is the only version for any platform to offer the latter feature, even as a paid option.

 In addition to the version differences, OneNote features on Windows and Mac vary according to whether it is installed as a free or paid program.
 If a "compatible" Office license (whether for the subscription Office 365 or the perpetual Office 2019) is present on the machine, the Windows desktop, Windows 10, and Mac versions all unlock additional functionality, which varies depending on the version: the desktop OneNote adds local notebook support, the Mac version adds stickers and OneNote for Windows 10 gains several features including stickers, ink replay, Researcher and Math Assistant.
 More premium features are in development for the Mac and Windows 10 versions.

+The Windows 10 version is being phased out in favor of the desktop app; features available in the Windows 10 version have been added to the Desktop app.

 Reception

 Christopher Dawson reviewed OneNote 2010, titling his favorable review "OneNote is Office 2010's killer app in education".
 He speculated that the app would be particularly useful as a tool for student notetaking.
 In 2022 Microsoft has merged the OneNote and OneNote for Windows 10 apps into a single version, the older version OneNote for Windows 10 will continue to work but it will not get new updates, noting that "it will reach end-of-support in October 2025".
 In 2023, Tom Warren of The Verge highlighted a new digital ink and pen feature addition gestures, and an AI-powered copilot feature to help you summarize pages or section of notes.
+In Q4 2024, OneNote had 2.87million downloads.
+As of December 2025, OneNote had more than 500M+ downloads on Google PlayStore.
+It has a 3.8 star rating on Microsoft Store with 323 ratings.